 Senior Global Product Manager, Vascular Intervention, Guidant Corporation, 2001-2005

-Medical Technology Financing and Commercialization (KIEI-611-0) This course offers students an experiential learning opportunity to work directly in the commercialization and fundraising process for innovative, pre-commercial medical technologies, to include devices, diagnostics, services and IT solutions.
-The insights from this hands-on course will be most beneficial to students with an interest in entrepreneurship, product design, early stage financing and medical product marketing.
+Medical Technology Financing and Commercialization (HCAK-611-0) This course offers students an experiential learning opportunity to work directly in the commercialization and fundraising process for innovative, pre-commercial medical technologies, to include devices, diagnostics, services and software solutions.
+The insights from this hands-on course will be most beneficial to students with an interest in entrepreneurship, start-ups, product design, early stage financing and product marketing.

 Note: This course may not be dropped after the first week of the quarter.